dotnet/AspNetCore.Docs/aspnet/client-side/using-grunt.rst

 	- `Configuring Grunt`_
 	- `Watching for changes`_
 	- `Binding to Visual Studio events`_

-This example uses the Empty ASP.NET 5 project template as its starting point, to show how to automate the client build process from scratch.
+This example uses the Empty ASP.NET Core 1.0 project template as its starting point, to show how to automate the client build process from scratch.

 The finished example cleans the target deployment directory, combines JavaScript files, checks code quality, condenses JavaScript file content and deploys to the root of your web application.
 We will use the following packages:

 - **grunt**: The Grunt task runner package.
 - **grunt-contrib-clean**: A plugin that removes files or directories.